Celebrity branding: Paid endorsement

 Paid endorsement or overt endorsement involves a contract between the brand and the celebrity to represent the brand in an advertising campaign.
 The contract may involve some restraints on the celebrity's act; such as cutting their hair or endorsing a direct competitor.

 Paid endorsements involves a contract between the brand and the celebrity to represent the brand.
 The celebrity will generally gain a sum of money for endorsing the brand but also have a few guidelines to follow.
-Some methods of paid endorsements are: